What is timeshare?

-Timeshare is also known as “vacation ownership”, it is ownership of a particular property for a specific time range.
+Timeshare is also known as “vacation ownership”.
+It is ownership of a particular property for a specific time range.
 This is the most basic definition of timeshare.
-The knowledge of timeshare just became popular but timeshare has existed since the early 1960s.
+The knowledge of timeshares just became popular but timeshares have existed since the early 1960s.
 While the legal structure of timeshare ownership in the United States provides for “ownership,” what is actually owned is time usage.
-Timeshare Purchase Agreements are complicated, and many times very one sided.
+Timeshare Purchase Agreements are complicated and, many times, one-sided.
 The contracts give Timeshare Developers and the Resort Management Company much of the power in the relationship.
-Owners should exercise caution before buying a timeshare.
+Prospective shareowners should exercise caution before buying a timeshare.

 A little history about timeshare.

-Timeshare was first introduced into the United States in the year 1973 by the Caribbean International Corporation (CIC).
-It offered a 25 year vacation licence rather than an ownership.
-CIC assured a maintenance of specific accommodation which was provided in the specified season and time interval agreed upon.
-The contract between CCI and their client attracted the sum of $15 per which was to be paid according to the terms of the contract.
+Timeshares were first introduced into the United States in the year 1973 by the Caribbean International Corporation (CIC).
+It offered 25-year vacation licence rather than an outright ownership.
+CIC assured maintenance of specific accommodation which was provided in the specified season and time interval agreed upon.
+The contract between CIC and their client attracted the sum of $15 per night which was to be paid according to the terms of the contract.
 The contract also contained a $25 switching fee, which was charged if the client decided for any reason to switch resorts location.

-In the past, the fee paid was reasonable and fair compared to the amount that would have been spent if the clients had picked to stay in a hotel with standards provided by CIC timeshare services.
-In 1999 due to inflation of the dollar, the cost per night of the time share increased to $52.
-Clients are allowed to give their timeshare accommodation for rent or as a gift.
-Irrespective of how occupied or not the timeshare is during the period stipulated to a client, the client is expected to pay the sum of $15 per night as agreed.
-This “per night” payment is what is known as the maintenance fee today.
-As we all know, and have experienced, the average timeshare owners’ maintenance fees have increased dramatically, making timeshare ownership more of a burden, than a benefit.
+In the past, the fee paid was reasonable and fair compared to the amount that would have been spent if the clients had chosen to stay in a hotel with standards provided by CIC timeshare services.
+In 1999, due to inflation of the dollar, the cost-per-night of the timeshare increased to $52.
+Clients were allowed to gift or rent out their timeshare accommodation.
+Irrespective of how occupied the timeshare is during the period stipulated to a client or otherwise, the client is expected to pay the sum of $15 per night as agreed.
+This “per-night” payment is what is known as the maintenance fee today.
+With the benefit of hindsight and experience, the average timeshare owners’ maintenance fees have increased dramatically, making timeshare ownership more of a burden, than a benefit.

-Over time the concept of timeshare caught the eye of many entrepreneurs and business men.
+Over time, the concept of timeshares caught the eye of many entrepreneurs businessmen.
 The idea of selling a room 52 times to 52 different owners at the average price of $7,000 – $25,000 per week was absolutely mind blowing.
-Sooner or later it was expected that the real estate developers would step in, and that is what happened.
-The Florida Real Estate Developers stepped in to create legislation which would define timeshare ownership in Florida and make them fee simple ownership transactions (which attracted additional fees, we know how timeshare developers love additional fees).
-The home owners associations was also initiated.
-The fee simple ownership transaction paved way for timeshare location exchange companies to be created.
+Sooner or later, it was expected that the real estate developers would step in, and that is exactly what happened.
+The Florida Real Estate Developers stepped in to create legislation which would define timeshare ownership in Florida and make them fee simple ownership transactions (which attracted additional fees.
+It’s no secret that timeshare developers love additional fees).
+The home owners associations were also initiated.
+The fee simple ownership transaction paved the way for timeshare location exchange companies to be created.
 Companies such as Interval International and RCI where spawned so timeshare owners could exchange their week with other timeshare owners in any given area.